FAQs

 Contact event coordinator Josh Shapel.

-BCAF - Teen Comics Mentorship
+BCAF - Emerging Artist Mentorship

 Each mentee will be provided with a stipend to help cover the costs of printing artwork and preparing their table space.